-1.2.3.
-Delta Rule
+C. Delta Rule

-The delta rule is a gradient descent learning rule for updating the weights of the artificial neurons in a singlelayer perceptron.
+The delta rule is a gradient descent learning rule for updating the weights of the artificial neurons in a single-layer perceptron.
 This is a special case of the more general back propagation algorithm.
-For a neuron j with activation function g(x); the delta rule for j, ith weight is given by
+For a neuron j with activation function g(x); the delta rule for j';, ith weight is given by

-$\Delta W{ij} = (t_j - y_j) g'(h_j) x_i \qquad (1)$
+$$\Delta W{ij} = (\mathbf{t_j} - \mathbf{y_j}) g'(\mathbf{h_j}) \mathbf{x_i}$$ (1)

-Therefore delta rule is commonly stated in simplified form for a perceptron with a linear activation function as $\Delta W{ij} = \alpha (t_j - y_j) x_i$; where α is known as the learning rate parameter.
+Therefore delta rule is commonly stated in simplified form for a perceptron with a linear activation function as $\Delta W{ij} = \alpha \ (t_j - y_j) \ x_i$; where α is known as the learning rate parameter.

-1.3.
-SUPPORT VECTOR MACHINE
+V. SUPPORT VECTOR MACHINE

 The Support Vector Machine (SVM) is a state-of-the-art classification method introduced in 1992 by Boser, Guyon, and Vapnik.
-The SVM classifier is widely used in bioinformatics (and other disciplines) due to its highly accurate; able to calculate and process the highdimensional data such as gene expression and exibility in modelling diverse sources of data .SVMs belong to the general category of kernel methods.
+The SVM classifier is widely used in bioinformatics (and other disciplines) due to its highly accurate; able to calculate and process the high-dimensional data such as gene expression and exibility in modeling diverse sources of data .SVMs belong to the general category of kernel methods.
 And a kernel method is an algorithm that depends on the data only through dotproducts.
 This is the case; the dot product can be replaced by a kernel function which computes a dot product in some possibly high dimensional feature space.
 It has two advantages: First; the ability to generate non-linear decision boundaries using methods designed for linear classifiers.
-And second; the use of kernel functions allows the user to apply a classifier to data that have no obvious fixed-dimensional vector space representation.
+And second; the use of kernel functions allows the user to apply a classifier to data that have no obvious fixeddimensional vector space representation.
 Thus prime example of such data in bioinformatics are sequence; either DNA or protein; and protein structure.
 Using SVMs effectively requires an understanding of how they work.
-When training an SVM the practitioner needs to make a number of decisions: how to pre-process the data, how to the kernel to use or work; and finally; setting the parameters of the SVM and the kernel [1].
+When training an SVM the practitioner needs to make a number of decisions: how to preprocess the data, what kernel to use; and finally; setting the parameters of the SVM and the kernel [1].
 Uninformed choices may result in severely reduced performance.
-Therefore we aim to provide the user with an intuitive understanding of these choices and provide general usage guidelines [7, 13].
+Therefore we aim to provide the user with an intuitive understanding of these choices and provide general usage guidelines [7,13].
 All the examples shown were generated using the PyML machine learning environment, which focuses on kernel methods and SVMs.